Dell OptiPlex 380

 BIOS features that matter

-OS Install mode (RAM limiting)
+OS install mode (RAM limiting)

-A standout feature is the “OS Install” option, which temporarily limits available system memory to 256MB.
+A standout feature is the OS Install option, which temporarily limits available system memory to 256MB.

-This is ideal for:
+This is particularly useful for:

 • Installing Windows 98

-• Avoiding early setup crashes or hangs
+• Avoiding early setup crashes or protection errors

-SATA visibility
+SATA behaviour

 Windows 98 compatibility overview

-Out of the box:
+Out of the box: No

 Key points: